Associated quarkonia production in a single boson $e^+e^-$ annihilation: Results

-Fig.~\ref{Figure:2} presents relative contributions to the total cross sections of QCD and EW terms, as well as of their interference.
-It is notable that in case of associated charmonia production the QCD mechanism is dominant up to energies of $\sim25~\text{GeV}$, while at higher energies, the EW production starts dominating.
-As for the associated bottomonia production, at lower energies the QCD mechanism appears to be dominant, while both production mechanisms remain comparable at energies above the $Z$-threshold.
-These dependencies show that both production mechanisms are crucial for proper investigation of studied processes in the considered energy range.
+The relative QCD and EW contributions to the total cross sections are shown in Fig.~\ref{Figure:2}.
+It is worth to note that in the charmonia production the QCD contribution is dominant up to energies of $\sim25~\text{GeV}$, while at higher energies the EW contribution dominates.
+As for the associated bottomonia production, at low energies the QCD mechanism appears to be dominant, while at energies above the $Z$-boson threshold both contributions are comparable.